Cool TV: 2010–present

 From 30 August 2010, Cool TV changed image and was rebranded, aiming for a wider audience.
 Since then, the channel airs mostly crime procedurals.
 The move was successful because as of July 2012 Cool TV is the third most watched commercial TV channel, and most watched cable channel in Hungary (target audience 18–49, prime time 19.00-23.00) beating main competitor Viasat 3.

+On 1 December 2014 at 09:00, Cool TV got its current image and it was rebranded again.
+The new logo is similar to the one introduced in 2010, however, the two red dots remained the same, but the previously gray circles turned white and 3D.